profgrace/rendezvous/README.md

 # rendezvous

-My project that brings enables people within 1KM to interact in real life.
+Rendezvous enables people within 1KM to meet and interact in real life.